There has always been a generation gap between parents and teens. Things change from one generation to the next and this

 In some areas, many teens are better informed and more worldly than their parents – and many have developed strong social consciences as a consequence of being a part of a global community.

 This can be a good thing and we adults can sometimes empower them to be the teacher and not the student.
 Heck, I have been turning to my sons for help in the digital landscape for years and will continue to do so.
 They are way smarter than me and they’ve taught me how to check hoax and spam stuff very efficiently!
 If we can work together as a team in our homes – sometimes seeking answers and solutions to challenges – everyone can learn and grow.

 Lastly, avoiding putting too much pressure on them about their school grades.
 Consistently, ‘school or study problems’ are listed as one of the most pressing personal concerns for 15-19-year-olds, according to the Mission Australia Youth Survey.
-In 2019, the four main areas of personal concern were:
+In 2020, the four main areas of personal concern were:

 - Coping with stress (43%)

 Stress impacts all areas of a teen’s life and, when it runs untethered, it can contribute to poor physical health and even poorer mental health outcomes.